 The Scotch stitch is worked diagonally to form a square.
 Blocks of squares are then worked across the needlepoint canvas.

 To make the slanted Gobelin stitch, you work the upright Gobelin stitch at a slant or slight angle.
 Use it in the same manner—especially when surrounded by other diagonal stitches.Continue to 45 of 54 below.

 45 of 54

-The Smyrna cross stitch starts out as a simple traditional cross stitch, with an additional upright cross stitch worked on top.
+The Smyrna cross stitch starts out as a simple traditional cross-stitch, with an additional upright cross stitch worked on top.
 It is similar to the leviathan stitch but smaller.
-Even so, it creates lots of texture and make a bumpy background filler.
+Even so, it creates lots of texture and makes a bumpy background filler.

 46 of 54

 For a light, airy filling made from vertical stitches that are worked in rows, use the straight Florentine stitch.
 It looks like elongated Hungarian stitches with single straight stitches in between the diamond shapes.

 47 of 54